nblair/nblair.github.io/_posts/2017-03-10-traffic-avoidance-via-bloom-filter.md

 In this post I'll describe a unique integration project and a means for improving overall throughput with traffic avoidance.

-The project inspiring this talk had a lower bound of five hundred inputs per second (1.8 million per hour) and and upper bound of several thousand inputs per second (10 million+ per hour).
+The project inspiring this post had a lower bound of five hundred inputs per second (1.8 million per hour) and and upper bound of several thousand inputs per second (10 million+ per hour).

 ## Scenario